JoanDM/image-processing/readme.md

 Set of tools used for handy image processing workflows such as:
 * Extracting frames from videos
 * Labeling sequences of frames
+* Create physical labels to identify products in a database

 # QuickStart: One-time setup